 Lamott describes advice her father gave her brother when he couldn’t start a book report about birds: “Just take it bird by bird.”

 This is great advice.
 Whether you are daunted by your task like Lamott’s brother or you procrastinate for another reason, chunk it up.
-Resolve to write something – even if it’s 100 words – every day and focus on just what you want to accomplish in this small space.
+Set goals and resolve to write something – even if it’s 100 words – every day and focus on just what you want to accomplish in this small space.
 As time goes by and you show up for your writing, you’ll likely find you’re able to write more each session.